yulo-dev/CS-Notes/Java/README.md

 # Java Notes

-✨ Hi, I'm Noelle!
+✨ Hi, I'm Yulo!
 I'm currently reviewing core Java concepts as part of my preparation for software engineering roles.

 This folder includes my notes, exercises, and mini-experiments in Java — from basic syntax to object-oriented programming and common coding patterns.